 According to a recent British study, postmenopausal women eating half a fresh grapefruit daily were 30 percent more likely to develop breast cancer than those not consuming the fruit.
 And we know that even HRT can be affected by grapefruit.
 One speculation is that the grapefruit interactions in the body may directly increase estrogen levels.

 Grapefruit Interactions in Men

-Dr Sinatra has also cautioned men that grapefruit augments the body’s production of aromatase, an enzyme that converts testosterone to estrogen in men, often causing an undesirable feminizing effect.
-In fact, he took a dietary history on one of his male patients who complained of erectile dysfunction (ED).
-When he learned the gentleman ate or drank grapefruit/grapefruit juice every day, Dr. Sinatra advised him to stop immediately.
+Men should be aware that grapefruit augments the body’s production of aromatase, an enzyme that converts testosterone to estrogen in men, often causing an undesirable feminizing effect.
+In fact, I took a dietary history on one of my male patients who complained of erectile dysfunction (ED).
+When I learned the gentleman ate or drank grapefruit/grapefruit juice every day, I advised him to stop immediately.
 As a result, the ED resolved in just a few weeks.

 So, enjoy grapefruit and grapefruit juice on occasion and check with your doctor or pharmacists for interactions with medications you may be taking.